chuyun2024/Analyzing-Toronto-Islands-Ferry-Tickets-Sales-and-Redemption-Count-Data/README.md

 ## Overview

-This repo provides the codes needed to produce the paper that analyzes the Toronto Islands ferry tickets sales and redemption count data.
+This paper presents a comprehensive analysis of the Toronto Islands ferry ticket sales and redemption dataset.
+The analysis begins with an overview of the dataset, followed by an examination of the cleaned data.
+In the results section, we explore the relationship between sales and redemption data, the distribution of redemption counts, and the monthly trends in redemption activity.
+Based on the findings, we offer recommendations to optimize ferry operations, focusing on pricing strategies, staffing allocations, and departure schedules.
+The paper concludes by discussing the limitations of the analysis and identifying potential areas for future improvement.

 ## File Structure